Guinean Americans: Demography

 The Guinean American communities with the most significant population are Washington, DC, New York City, Texas, Georgia, Indiana, Ohio, Rhode Island and Illinois.
 Guinean immigration into the U.S. has been increasing since the 1990s.
 Guinean Americans speak several African languages, being the most spoken the Pular (Fulfulde, Fulani, Fula or Peul), Maninka (Malinke), Susu, Kissi and Kpelle languages.
 They also speak French and English (as second language).

 Organizations

-The Guinean community participates in Muslim festivals and "informal social events throughout the year".
+The Guinean community participates in Muslim and Christian festivals and "informal social events throughout the year".
 The Guineans have diverses associations in the USA, which are located in states such as New York, Illinois, Texas and Georgia, among others.
 These associations finance health care of the Guineans, among other things.